iktzdx/neovimrc/README.md

 ### Install Neovim v0.9+

-You can install Neovim with your package manager, but remember that when you update your packages Neovim may be upgraded to a newer version.
+It's possible to install Neovim using your package manager, but be aware that Neovim may be upgraded to a newer version when you update your packages.
-If you would like to make sure Neovim only updates when you want it to than [install from source](https://github.com/neovim/neovim/wiki/#install-from-source).
+Installing Neovim from the [source code](https://github.com/neovim/neovim/wiki/#install-from-source) is necessary to ensure that it only updates when you want it to.

 ### Clone the config

 Make sure to remove or backup your current `~/.config/nvim` directory.

 ```
-git clone --depth 1 --branch v2.0.1 git@github.com:iktzdx/nvim.git ~/.config/nvim
+git clone --depth 1 --branch v2.0.2 git@github.com:iktzdx/nvim.git ~/.config/nvim
 ```

 ### Plugins

 [Lazy](https://github.com/folke/lazy.nvim) is used as a plugin manager.
-You can manage installed plugins via the `:Lazy` command.
+To manage plugins use the `:Lazy` command.

 Run `nvim .` and wait for the plugins to be installed.